Daniela Carrandi

-Daniela Carrandi Casillas (born 15 February 2000), known as Daniela Carrandi, is a Mexican professional football forward who currently plays for Liga MX Femenil team Atlético de San Luis.
+Daniela Carrandi Casillas (born 15 February 2000), known as Daniela Carrandi, is a Mexican professional football forward who currently plays for Liga MX Femenil club Tijuana.

 Playing career

 C.D.
 Guadalajara

 In 2017, Carrandi helped Chivas win the first professional women's football championship in the country in front of 32,466 spectators.

 Carrandi scored in the 2017 Liguilla – Apertura semifinal round in the 92nd minute.